navaneethpp/LiveBackgroundRemover/README.md

-# LiveBackgroundRemover
-This project demonstrates a Python script that captures video using the default camera, removes the background in real-time, and saves the captured video to a file.
-It uses OpenCV to handle video capture and the rembg library to remove the background from each frame.

 # Camera Capture with Background Removal

 This project demonstrates a Python script that captures video from the default camera, removes the background in real-time, and saves the captured video to a file.
 It uses OpenCV to handle video capture and the `rembg` library to remove the background from each frame.